bbazaglia/bbazaglia/README.md

 ## Hi there 👋
 I'm Beatriz, but you may call me Bia.

-I'm a lawyer turned aspiring <strong>Software Engineer</strong>, currently on a learning journey at [42 São Paulo](https://www.42network.org/).
+I'm a lawyer turned aspiring <strong>Software Engineer</strong>, presently on a learning journey at [42 São Paulo](https://www.42network.org/).

 ### 🌱 Learning and Growing